OrganizedFellow/100-days-of-code/README.md

 > I am currently following several online bootcamps.
 >
 > -   The first one is called [The Developer Bootcamp 2021](https://www.udemy.com/course/the-web-developer-bootcamp/) by [Colt Steele](https://www.udemy.com/course/the-web-developer-bootcamp/#instructor-1).
 I am about 32% through the course.
 I expect to complete this course by the end of October.
-Links will provided to working examples below in the Log
+Links will be provided to working examples below in the Log.
 >
 > -   The second one is on https://netninja.dev/.
 As a refresher, I decided to take his course 'HTML & CSS Crash Course' and also 'Modern JavaScript - From Novice to Ninja'.
 I have received my Certificates of Completion.
 I understand these certificates are not truly applicable in the Real World, but I am delighted none the less.